coinbase-samples/prime-trading-fees-go/GUIDE.md

 ### Industry Convention: Buys in Quote, Sells in Base

-In practice, crypto trading platforms typically default to:
+In practice, platforms who have integrated Prime typically default to:
 - **Buy orders** → Quote-denominated ("Buy $100 of BTC")
 - **Sell orders** → Base-denominated ("Sell 0.5 BTC")